Cerebellum-Network/docs.cere.network/ddc/protocols/smart-contract-api.md

 ) -> ClusterId
 ```

-Create a new cluster and return its `cluster_id`.
+Create a new Cluster and return its `cluster_id`.

 The caller will be its first manager.

-The cluster is split in a number of vnodes.
+The Cluster is split in a number of vnodes.
 The vnodes are assigned to the given physical nodes in a round-robin.
-Only nodes of providers that trust the cluster manager can be used (see `node_trust_manager`).
+Only nodes of providers that trust the Cluster manager can be used (see `node_trust_manager`).
 The assignment can be changed with the function `cluster_replace_node`.

 `cluster_params` is configuration used by clients and nodes.
 In particular, this describes the semantics of vnodes.
 See the [data structure of ClusterParams](https://docs.cere.network/ddc/protocols/contract-params-schema)